tthenrie/MPSM_SKR_Mini/README.md

 # Klipper3d/klipper/config github page to provide the correct settings.
 # As I used MainsailOS as my UT, I followed the MainsailOS and Klipper instructions for installation and
 # creation of the printer.cfg file from this configuration.
+# I am not the originator of any of the code in this printer.cfg file, as stated above.
+Please follow all
+# installation and testing instructions provided in the MainsailOS and Klipper documentation.